How Okinawan Karate Evolved from Tomari-te

 Tomari-te is a guerilla style of combat.
 Mountains and jungles surrounded the area, and there are stories of monks living in the caves in the mountains where they held their training sessions.
 Because of the brutality of the art, it was taught in secret, especially after 1609 when the Japanese invaded Okinawa.

-It should be noted at this time many great masters taught U.S. troops in this fighting style, includingbook cover the art of peace Morihei Ueshiba, the founder of modern Aikido.
-Ueshiba Sensei, the founder of the Art of Peace, had obtained a different black belt in fighting arts.
-He realized that at 70 years old, “at my age, getting hit hurts.”
+Many great masters taught U.S. troops in this fighting style, including Morihei Ueshiba, the founder of modern Aikido.
+Ueshiba Sensei, the founder of the Art of Peace, had a black belt in fighting arts, but he realized that at 70 years old, “at my age, getting hit hurts.”

-Always a Changing Art
+Okinawan Karate is Always a Changing Art

 I was fortunate to train with six true grandmasters from different systems that were close friends who trained together, traveled together, played together, and spent years together discussing theory and techniques to prove their theories.
 They often exchanged students so they could get a hands-on experience as to what worked against what style or technique.
 These men were smart enough to change and improve what they taught so they would not have baseless techniques for the sake of leaving it in because of tradition – teach because it has aways been taught.